 So you’ve bought a money tree, but where should you put it?
 According to feng shui principles, the best place to promote wealth is in the southeast corner of your home.
 But if it’s your business you’re worried about, put your plant next to the cash register.

-Undeniably, money tree makes an excellent indoor plant.
+Without question, money tree makes an excellent indoor plant.
 Plus, it is nearly impossible to kill.
 Unlike other houseplants that shed their leaves regularly, it stays neat.
 Moreover, it will grow as large as you’d like, sometimes up to seven feet!
 Perhaps most importantly, it can withstand errors in watering (as in the common practice of over-watering.)
 This is one tough indoor plant, indeed.

 Yes, caring for your money tree is easy, provided you pay attention to three essential ingredients: water, light and fertilization.
 Balancing these properly is the key to making all houseplants thrive.